sawshep/popecomputing.org/tutorials/hacking-team-operating-systems/index.md

 How do we get from hardware to the browser you're reading this on?

-## Hardware

-While not technically part of the operating system, hardware is what actually allows a computer to compute and is important to know if we want to understand higher-level cybersecurity concepts.

-### CPU

-The CPU, or central processing unit, executes instructions from software.
-They are best at handling a few intensive calculations.

-Sometime, CPU's have a small weak embedded graphics processing unit.
-This helps reduce the cost of PC's geared towards office work; a more powerful dedicated graphics card would go mostly unused.

-### GPU

-The GPU, or graphics processing unit, is meant to handle many quick-to-compute calculations.
-As it may happen, many calculations needed to render lighting and other graphics fall into this category.
-Another example is cryptocurrency.

-### RAM

-RAM, or random access memory, is extremely fast temporary storage in which running programs store information in.

-You can image RAM like a row of thousands of cubbies.
-Every cubby has its own address.
-Because each cubby can only hold so much, a program may have to store its data over multiple cubbies.

-### PSU

-The PSU, or power supply unit, converts the alternating current from your wall outlet to direct current that your computer can use.

-### HDD/SSD

-Hard disk drives and solid state drives keep persistent data even when you turn off your computer.
-Remember, this is unlike RAM which requires power to store data.
-Typically, it is slower to access data on hard drives than SSD's.

 ## Drivers

 Every piece of hardware works differently, and the operating